hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Indeed.
 Chosen strategy depends on the application.
 And Red gives you enough power to not be limited by the tool once and for all.

 [21:14:29](#cQ2yQcgUoSxLjgyXoHcnI42--1MwP74D8U0eQb1dbE8) <hiiamboris (NOT THIS ONE)>:
 That power comes at a price.
-Like, principal incompileability Ì†ΩÌ∏â
+Like, principal incompileability üòâ

 [21:22:20](#6UD7qqni4QytoKXVTuLW9DfE98TJPtzzKHL5Mh1cgOQ) <zwortex (zwortex)>:
 With great power comes... great responsibility ??
 I heard that one.
 No => great incompileability !
 That's a nice one.